Iturup: Meiji and Showa periods

+In the early 20th century Etorofu had a cannery and fishing operations.
+Its only school was an elementary school.
+The people did not swim on the beach at all due to the temperatures.

 On 26 November 1941, a Japanese carrier fleet left Hitokappu Bay (now called Kasatka Bay), on the eastern shore of Iturup, and sailed for an attack on the American base of Pearl Harbor.

 Shana Village was located on Iturup (Etorofu) in the Showa era, before 1945.
 It was the administrative capital of the Kuril islands.
 There was a village hospital, an Etorofu Fisheries factory, a radio tower of the post office with a radio receiving antenna.
 The receiver was battery-powered.

 Post-World War II

 In 1945, according to decisions of the Yalta Conference, Iturup was occupied by the Soviet Union after Japan's defeat in World War II.
 The Japanese inhabitants were expelled to mainland Japan.
-In 1956 the two countries agreed to restore diplomatic relations, but a peace treaty, as of 2024, has not been concluded due to the disputed status of Iturup and some other nearby islands.
+In 1956, the two countries agreed to restore diplomatic relations, but a peace treaty, as of 2024, has not been concluded due to the disputed status of Iturup and some other nearby islands.

 A Soviet Anti-Air Defense (PVO) airfield, Burevestnik (English: storm-petrel), is located on the island and was until 1993 home to a number of Mikoyan-Gurevich MiG-23 fighter jets.
 In 1968, Seaboard World Airlines Flight 253A was intercepted over the Kurils and forced to land at Burevestnik with 214 American troops bound for Vietnam.
 An older airfield, Vetrovoe, exists on the eastern part of the island and may have been used primarily by Japanese forces during World War II.